Grant Objective and Requirements:

 2) A detailed, one-page budget.
 It should indicate the items for which the applicant is seeking funding, and next to each item, the amount it will cost (in U.S. dollars) and the exact purposes for which it will be used.
 An itemized budget is necessary to enable the Fichter Committee to determine if the budget is reasonable and for decisions concerning partial funding.
 Applicants are advised to NOT include items in their proposed budget that ASR does not cover (see above).

 3) An updated curriculum vitae, including a statement of his/her qualifications to carry out the proposed research, and a current email address at which he/she can be contacted during the summer months.

 Simultaneous submissions to other grant competitions are permissible if the applicant is explicit about which budget items in the Fichter grant proposal do not overlap items in other submitted proposals.
 In the case of simultaneous submissions, please provide the Fichter Grant Committee with the names and contact information of these other foundations or associations to which you are applying.

-All submissions, including the proposal, budget, c.v., and statement of qualifications, must be in English and submitted electronically as a single MS Word or PDF document to the Chair of the 2013 Fichter Grant Committee, at email@example.com by May 1, 2013.
-Proposals and accompanying documents must be in English.
-Awards will be announced by June 1, 2013.
+All applications, including the proposal, budget, c.v., and statement of qualifications, must be in English and submitted electronically as a single MS Word or PDF document to the Chair of the Fichter Grant Committee by May 1, 2017.
 Grant winners will be notified via email by June 1, 2017, and announced at the Executive Council Meeting in August.